Skip to Content

 Sand Beach is one of the US destinations not to miss

-It is worth mentioning that Sand Beach is in Acadia National Park, sitting in a small inlet between Mount Desert Island’s rocky shores and the granite mountains.
+Located in Acadia National Park, Sand Beach sits in a small inlet between Mount Desert Island’s rocky shores and granite mountains.

 Things to do in Sand Beach